Is underfloor heating the right choice for your renovation? We explore the pros, cons and potential costs

 - Can insulation and airtightness be brought to, at least, current Building Regulations standard?

 If all these stars align then retrofit underfloor heating is an option.
-(If not then choosing radiators may be a better bet for your project.)
+If not then choosing radiators may be a better bet for your project.

-Conventional underfloor heating systems can be over 125mm thick and that can mean removing and reinstating the floor to maintain a reasonable floor-to-ceiling height.
-Low profile systems can be as little as 20 or 30mm which usually overcomes the problem but there are, albeit rare, occasions when even that has an impact.
+Low-profile, or overlay underfloor heating systems can be as little as 15 or 22mm which usually overcomes the problem but there are, albeit rare, occasions when even that has an impact.

 Another issue is thermal efficiency.
 UFH operates just a few degrees above the desired room temperature and is therefore best suited to well-insulated properties.
 Poorly insulated or draughty properties need more heat and therefore a larger UFH system.
 That not only increases installation cost but also running costs, potentially to the point where radiators would be a better option from a financial standpoint.

-Electric underfloor heating is cheaper and easier to install than wet systems, and much thinner, so there is a role for electric UFH in small, difficult-to-access rooms.
+These are distinctly different systems with different applications.
+Electric underfloor heating is cheaper and easier to install than wet UFH and much thinner, so there is a role for electric UFH in small, difficult-to-access rooms.

 Often the big issue for UFH in renovation projects is how to cope with the existing floor.
 Should you put the UFH on top of the floor, or under it?
 Or should you rip everything out and start again?